rosalindfranklininstitute/RedLionfish/README.md

 ### Anaconda/miniconda installation

-At the moment of this writting this package is NOT AVAILABLE available in conda-forge but is under progress.
+At the moment of this writting this package is NOT AVAILABLE available yet in conda-forge.
+This work is under progress.

 #### Manual installation using the conda package file.